cipher813/rl_navigation/report.md

+# Reinforcement Learning Navigation
+## Project Report

+# TODO
+- description of implementation
+- learning algorithm
+- chosen hyperparameters
+- model architectures for neural networks
+- Add plot of rewards per episode

+# The Reinforcement Learning (RL) Environment
+**TODO link to Environment Info**

+State space: 37

+Action space: 4

+The environment is considered solved once the agent is able to attain an average score of 13.0 over 100 episodes.

 # The Algorithm

 A Deep Q Network (DQN) is used in training the agent to solve the environment.
 In this project, we implement the following versions of DQN: